New

 Common Vendor Risks Property Managers Must Address

 • Inadequate insurance coverage → Always collect and verify COIs.
 Don’t accept expired or incomplete documentation.
 Insurance compliance is one of the most effective safeguards against liability.
+This prevents insurance lapse exposure, one of the most common sources of financial risk in property management portfolios.

 • Outdated or missing licenses → Establish a standard onboarding checklist for required trade licenses, renewing annually.